wamp-proto/wamp-proto/rfc/text/advanced/rpc_progressive_call_invocations.md

                          |Dealer|                 |Callee|
                          `------'                 `------'

-As in progressive call results, such cancelation when the caller leaves addresses a potential security vulnerability:
+As in progressive call results, such cancellation when the caller leaves addresses a potential security vulnerability:
 In cases where progressive call invocations are used to stream data from a *Caller*, and network connectivity is unreliable, the *Caller* may often get disconnected in the middle of sending progressive data.
 This can lead to unneeded memory consumption for the *Dealer* and *Callee*, due to the need to store temporary metadata about ongoing calls.